jericirenej/object-trim/README.md

 //Will return
 {
-  sensitiveInfo2: "secret",
+  sensitive2: "secret",
   personalInfo: {
-    sensitiveInfo1: "secret,
+    sensitive1: "secret,
   }
 }

 ```

 ### Things to note

-- The function will default to `exclude` if no `filterType` is supplied.
 - If an _invalid_ `filterType` is supplied, the original object will be returned unmodified.
-- If you are using the `include` filterType, together with the `recursive` option, please note, that if one of the filters refers to a nested property, you will have to specify their parent as well, as it will be filtered out otherwise, before the nested property could be reached (the case of including the "personalInfo" filter in the example above).
+- When using the `include` filterType together with the `recursive` option, please note, that if filters target a nested property, their parent has to be provided as well, as it will be filtered out otherwise.
 - If you are working with `TypeScript`, make sure to type cast the returned object, as its type will be `Record<string,any>` by default.

 ## Planned additional features
 * Regex matching of properties.
+* Tranpoline recursive calls.